 Take half the ginger slices and chop them finely.
 Reserve the rest for a bit later.

-Use a large dutch oven large enough in diameter to lay the pork belly flat in it.
+Use a large Dutch oven large enough in diameter to lay the pork belly flat in it.
 Heat the pan over medium-high heat, add the oil, then the diced onions.
 Cook until translucent, then add the chopped ginger and the Five Spice powder.
 Continue cooking the onions and spices, stirring vigorously, until fragrant, about two minutes.

 Lay the pork belly flat, skin side down, on the pot over the onions and spices.
 Add enough water to completely cover the belly and then some.
-Add the dark soy sauce (or soy sauce+brown sugar substitute) and the fish sauce.
+Add the dark soy sauce (or soy sauce + brown sugar substitute) and the fish sauce.
 Peel the garlic cloves, crush and then add them to the pot.

-Put the lid on the pot, turn the heat up to high and bring the pot to a boil.
+Put the lid on the pot, turn the heat up to high, and bring the pot to a boil.
 Skim any foamy scum from the top.
 Then, open the lid slightly, and let simmer over low heat for at least three hours (skim occasionally) or until the pork is falling off the bone tender.

-Once the belly is ready, it should have by now shrunk a good deal, remove it from the large pot and add it to a medium saucepan and set it aside, covered.
+Once the belly is ready, it should have by now shrunk a good deal, remove it from the large pot add it to a medium saucepan, and set it aside, covered.
 You should still have a good amount of braising liquid left in the big pot.
 It’s now time to reduce it to a thicker and more unctuous consistency.
 To do that, turn the heat back up to high, remove the lid, add the rest of the ginger slices, and let the liquid cook down until it’s the consistency you like.
 (This can take ten minutes, it might take a half-hour, you just have to keep watch and guesstimate yourself).

 As I said earlier, you can serve this over rice or any kind of noodle you have.
-I usually blanch and a bit of bok choy or other Asian vegetables and tuck them under the noodles.
+I usually blanch a bit of bok choy or other Asian vegetables and tuck them under the noodles.
 They provide a nice crunch and a fresh green flavor to the dish.
 It also helps to garnish with a bit of chopped cilantro.

 If you like, you can also make my chili-garlic-vinegar condiment to drizzle over the pork to help cut through the fat a bit.